zeek/spicy/doc/getting-started.rst

 The code in ``my-http.cc`` is indeed the core of what ``spicy-driver`` does, if we ignore the dynamic JIT compilation.

+More advanced host application need to consider some of the following
+questions:

+* Does the application use a single static parser, a set of known parsers, or dynamically compiled parsers?
+* Is there a single input stream or multiple input streams?
+* Is incremental parsing required, or is all data available at once?
+* How does the application want access the parsed information?

 .. note::

     Some additional pointers for application developers:

-    - ``my-http.cc`` is a very stripped down version of a file that's installed along with Spicy into ``share/spicy/spicy-driver-host.cc``.
-That code is compiled in when executing ``spicy-build`` with the ``-s`` option, as we did above.
-If you look at ``spicy-driver-host.cc``, among other things you'll also see how to dynamically query the runtime system for the parsers available.
+    - ``my-http.cc`` is a very stripped down version of Spicy's driver code installed into ``share/spicy/spicy-driver-host.cc``.
+This code is compiled into an executable when running ``spicy-build`` as we did above.
+      If you look at ``spicy-driver-host.cc``, among other things you'll also see how to dynamically query the runtime system for available parsers.

-    - The code for the main ``spicy-driver`` tool is quite similar as well, and in addition shows how to dynamically compiler Spicy parsers just-in-time.
+    - The code for the main ``spicy-driver`` tool is quite similar as well, and in addition shows how to dynamically compile Spicy parsers just-in-time.